savoirfairelinux/building-inclusive-open-source-software/docs/D-IDM.md

 - A **label** qualifies the name of an element.
 It is read by screen readers and used to access the element with voice.
 This is why it should always as short as possible yet distinct from other elements of the interface.
 For complementary information on the element, the value should be used.
 For example, a button should have its title as label.

-- A **value** gives information on the element, like its state or any other information that is not in the label.
+- A **value** gives information about the element, like its state or any other information that is not in the label.
 It is typically read after the label by the screen reader.
 For example, for a toggle, the value would give its state (enabled or disabled).

 - A **trait** qualifies on element on its type or role.
 Multiple ones can (and likely should) be applied on one element.
 There are many depending on the OS.
 The most important ones are "Button", "Static text", "Toggle",